IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-frontend-plugin.md

 Each frontend is registered with the frontend framework at runtime, by supplying a set of metadata which describes the frontend characteristics.
 Each metadata contains details such as:

-- An identifier to uniquely identify it.
+- An identifier to uniquely identify the metadata.
-- A `FrontendFactory` instance which can be used by the framework to create the `Frontend` instance.
+- A `FrontendBuilder` factory which can be used by the framework to create the `Frontend` instance.
 - Whether the `Frontend` should start at start-up (the default) or gets started on demand.
 - Optionally, a menu item can be added to the main menu to open the `Frontend`'s main task panel.